zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 In addition to the kernel LDA algorithm, you should implement the linear discriminant algorithm in Algorithm 20.1.

-You need to find the LD dicrection, and then verify that it is the same as the one obtained from the kernel discriminant algorithm using the linear kernel.
-In other words, run kernel discriminant Algo 20.2 with linear kernel and compute the direction, and this should match the output from Algo 20.1.
+You need to find the LD direction, and then verify that it is the same as the one obtained from the kernel discriminant algorithm using the linear kernel.
+In other words, run kernel discriminant Algo 20.2 with linear kernel and compute the direction $\mathbf{w}$, and this should match the output from Algo 20.1.

+Also, project the points onto the LD direction for the Linear kernel, and plot this.
+Compare with the plot from the Gaussian kernel.

 ---